Gaye3/Swag-lab-project/README.md

 # Swag-lab-project

-Online-Shopping-Demo-Application
+# Online-Shopping-Demo-Application

 Java project for test automation covering functional test cases.
 Designed using TestNG Framework.
-A exel file of manual test cases is also developed.
+An Excel file of manual test cases is also developed.

-Concepts Included
+# Concepts Included
 -> Java oops concept
--> Data drivern using properties file
+-> Data driven using properties file

-Tools
+# Tools
 -> Maven
 -> TestNG
 -> Selenium webdriver

-Requirements
+# Requirements
 In order to run this project an eclipse IDE must be installed

-Usage
+# Usage
 This project is broken into different classes which are placed in different packages

 -> WebDriver are setup in one class called onlineShopping.Utilities>Webdrivers.java